groue/GRMustache/README.md

 	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer,
 	                                                 GRMustacheContext *context,
 	                                                 NSString *templateString) {
-	    return renderer();
+	    return renderer(context);
 	});

-- `renderer` is a block without argument which returns the normal rendering of the section.
+- `renderer` is a block which renders the inner section with its argument as a context.
 - `context` is the current context object.
 - `templateString` contains the litteral section block, unrendered : `{{tags}}` will not have been expanded.